AbhisekPattnaik57/20-HR-Interview-Questions-And-Answers/README.md

-# 20-Hour Interview Round – Questions and Answers 📘
+# Most Aeked 20 HR Interview Round – Questions and Answers 📘

 This repository contains a curated PDF file with questions and answers typically asked in a 20-hour round of technical interviews.
 It covers a wide range of topics like Data Structures, DBMS, System Design, and more — useful for job preparation and revision.